reestyle-it/cli-p/README.md

 I UNLICENSED this project.
 Feel free to extend, expand, contribute.

-## Extension to license
+## Extension to Unlicense

-Although keeping in mind everything the Unlicense stands for, I will not permit anyone to sell a copy of this package or its components, neither as-is nor edited.
+Although keeping in mind everything the Unlicense stands for, I will not permit anyone to ___sell___ a copy of this package or its components, neither as-is nor edited.
+It's free and should remain free.